 SLi-Rec, which is short for Short term and Long term preference Integrated RECommender system, is the new state of the art sequential recommender from Microsoft Research Asia.

 The authors designed a recommendation model that encodes long term (static) and short term (dynamic) preferences of users.
-Furthermore, the model can accomodate contextual features.
+Furthermore, the model can accommodate contextual features.

 Long term preferences are encoded using a matrix factorization based algorithm: A2SVD (Attentive Asynchronous Singular Value Decomposition) that adds an attention mechanism to Yehuda Koren's traditional algo.